Rio's rescue: Cat saved by cherry picker after 17 days stuck up tree

 "Then on Thursday afternoon the cat went into the trap but it was faulty and didn't shut, so she ate the food and walked back out again."

-Neighbour Aroha Williams said on Thursday night she cooked a seafood boil for dinner.
+Neighbour Aroha Williams said on Thursday night she cooked a seafood boil-up for dinner.

-"So [my partner] got some crab legs and some prawns from the boil and put it in the trap," Williams said.
+"So [my partner] got some crab legs and some prawns ... and put it in the trap," Williams said.

 Later that night, Hawira said she heard meowing in the tree.